WeHo Seismic Retrofit Program

 On May 18, 2015, the City Council directed staff to address the structural seismic safety issues of the City’s existing building stock and develop a framework for a seismic retrofit program.
 After issuing a request for proposals for a consulting firm to assist the City with a Seismic Retrofit Program, Degenkolb Engineers, a top structural engineering company specializing in seismic strengthening solutions, was selected to conduct a survey of the City’s entire existing building stock and assist with the development of a seismic retrofit plan and ordinance.

-The data collected from the survey assisted with the development of a comprehensive ordinance that addresses strengthening provisions for four different building types as listed below:
+The data collected from the survey assisted with the development of a comprehensive retrofit program that addresses strengthening provisions for four different building types as listed below:

 - Mandatory Seismic Strengthening Provisions for Existing Wood-Frame Buildings with Soft, Weak or Open Front Walls